Healthcare mandates · Interoperability · AI Readiness · Operational execution

 Recognize your situation.

-Most organizations arrive from one of four places.
+Most organizations arrive from one of five places.
 If one resonates, there's a conversation worth having.

 Signal A